sreekaransrinath/file_organizer/README.md

 AFAIK all issues that existed have been resolved with the latest commit, but I can still think of a ton of features that I could still implement in this.

 Will keep updating as I work on this.

+# Command Line Arguments

+You can now run the script from the command line and provide the source and base destination folders as arguments.

+eg: python3 fileorganizer.py /home/skaranzx16/Downloads/ /home/skaranzx16/

+where /home/skaranzx16/Downloads/ is the source folder and /home/skaranzx16/ is the base destination folder.

+Please note that as of now, the forward slashes succeeding the Downloads in source path and skaranzx16 in dest path are necessary, else the script won't run.